• Skip to primary navigation

 If you only have whole flaxseed, you can grind the seeds in a coffee grinder.

-Make the rice the night before and leave in the fridge.
+Make the rice mashed potatoes the night before and store them in the fridge.
 This will cut your prep time down.

 Nutrition